shuup/shuup-guide/source/using-themes.rst

 .. image:: using-themes/no-theme-selected.png

-To active a theme, go to the Shuup Admin and select the `Themes` admin from main menu.
+To active a theme, go to the Shuup Admin and click `Themes` under the `Storefront` category from the Shuup Admin menu.

 .. image:: using-themes/themes-menu.png